gamvrosi/fsstats/README.md

          The final set of plots and some example fits are stored here.

+filebench:

+         Data for various fileset sizes are stored in filebench_data.
+Each txt file contains 90*proc num data points. (note for a low fileset size this may not be the case due to lack of free files available)

+         Process numbers vary from 1-5, threads very from 5-65 in multiples of 5

 You can safely ignore anything found on c159 and anything in fs.csl's rfiles/scripts/plot folders as they are all either outdated or small modifications on the main rfiles and scripts